atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 II 64 .
 III :
 i I? :
-Ijj, “believe they would willingly make
+Ijj, believe they would willingly make
 IV I' ' ^
-; || “more modern figures, if they knew list'. ^ '
+; || more modern figures, if they knew list'. ^ '
 'lihf • • '
-j “which way to go about it."
+j which way to go about it."
 sthi ■
 I..IO
 h'li
 Iststj
-j“ “girls!" replied Sir Thomas;
+j girls!" replied Sir Thomas;
 j ist J
 illl 1 pitied them for knowing no better:
 ^ ^ 'I I ‘ • 0
-lii“ “are really handsome, and might,
+lii are really handsome, and might,
-III “with a little instrudlion, be rendered
+III with a little instrudlion, be rendered
 1111.1
 . : r ' ^
 diiii ' i '
-1st “quite agreeable."
+1st quite agreeable."
 II
 !t|ll
 '-1 I; I - i
-III “Handsome?" cried my Lady, rc
+III Handsome?" cried my Lady, rc
-I peating that word, with a Sarcastic kugh, ill while the Mils Lumleys sheered — “Well!
+I peating that word, with a Sarcastic kugh, ill while the Mils Lumleys sheered — Well!
 • i
 ; j
-ill “I should never have thought of their ii l’ ^
+ill I should never have thought of their ii l’ ^
-III “being handsome, of all things — two
+III being handsome, of all things — two
 I: : j
-; | “shch coarfo, overgrown, blowzy crea lljjfji : ^
+; | shch coarfo, overgrown, blowzy crea lljjfji : ^
-III “tures — they look as if they were just
+III tures — they look as if they were just
-if: “taken from their shther’s form, where
+if: taken from their shther’s form, where
 ; !jb! ^
-1; “they have shttened from their inshncy,
+1; they have shttened from their inshncy,
 I to this hour, with the pigs and poultry.
 , IL j i
 I — Heaven defend me from hearing ill f^ shch

 «
-“Such vulgar wretches called handsome I “No! there is nothing can. make peo, “pie, rsteanly born and bred, tolera In the conclusion of this Speech, the two Mils Lumleys most cordially joined, and declared that they never Saw two girls who knew less of fife than the, miss Selbys. t
+Such vulgar wretches called handsome I No! there is nothing can. make peo, pie, rsteanly born and bred, tolera In the conclusion of this Speech, the two Mils Lumleys most cordially joined, and declared that they never Saw two girls who knew less of fife than the, miss Selbys. t
 'N.:.
-“How they stared! ’* Said miss Lumley— — thought they would have dfe^ “voured me with their eager eyesr —
+How they stared! ’* Said miss Lumley— — thought they would have dfe^ voured me with their eager eyesr —
-“When Sir Thomas or rhylady called “me Miss, they started almost out of “their chairs, as if they had never “heard the word in their lives."
+When Sir Thomas or rhylady called me Miss, they started almost out of their chairs, as if they had never heard the word in their lives."
 *
-“I suppose their father and mothet “never address them by that title, " added m t
+I suppose their father and mothet never address them by that title, " added m t
 ■9
 /
 ||jj 66 .
-l added miss Harriot; “it would, in
+l added miss Harriot; it would, in
 I ti I ^ ^
-I “deed, be very odd if they should; for j “I am Sure their appearance would not
+I deed, be very odd if they should; for j I am Sure their appearance would not
-I “gain it from anybody.
-I never Saw i i “two more ordinary girls — handsome,
+I gain it from anybody.
+I never Saw i i two more ordinary girls — handsome,
-I “indeed!"
+I indeed!"
 i; 1
 ! •
 *
 I
 ill ■ ■,.
-'“Well, well, " cried Sir Thomas,
+'Well, well, " cried Sir Thomas,
 ** 1
 ij whether they are handsome or not, i
-I “Since that word Seems to offend you
+I Since that word Seems to offend you
-1 “So much, they will Serve to be laughed
-“at, and to lose their money."
+1 So much, they will Serve to be laughed at, and to lose their money."
 ‘ these observations appeared to make Some amends for the preceding ones, and restored feme composure to the rnind of the person to whom they were directed, who began to be hurt at the ^ o